microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 ## Operation

 This program can be divided into 2 parts - a PWM generator and an Arbitrary Waveform Generator (AWG).
 The AWG is buffered by a voltage follower (Unity Gain) OPAMP and is used to power the MVIO port.
-In order to prevent the MVIO from shutting down, the supply voltage should always be 1.62V or higher.
+In order to prevent the MVIO from shutting down, the supply voltage should always be 1.62V or higher (but lower than VDDIO2<sub>MAX</sub>).

 ### PWM Generator

 The PWM generator was created using the TCD peripheral in single-slope mode with a period of 4us and a 50% duty cycle at 250kHz.
-However, the TCD peripheral does not have an output on PORT C. To get the output to PORT C, the CCL peripheral was used to output a mirrored copy of the signal on PC3.
+However, the TCD peripheral does not have an output on the PORT that has MVIO functionality (PORT C).
+To get the output to PORT C, the CCL peripheral was used to output a mirrored copy of the signal on PC3.

 ### AWG Design